What are the Foreign Company Set Up Options in Hong Kong?

-Foreign Company Setup Options in Hong Kong
+Prerequisites for Company Registration in Hong Kong

-Subsidiary Company vs Branch Office vs Representative Office
+Subsidiary vs Branch vs Representative Office:

-Registering a Branch Office in Hong Kong
+Branch Office Registration in Hong Kong

 One option to register a foreign company in Hong Kong is via the branch office business structure.
 You will be legally registered, but the business will be considered as a foreign entity as it is an extension of the foreign parent company.
 A branch office is not considered a separate legal entity, meaning that your foreign parent company will be responsible and accountable for any liabilities and debts incurred.
 Your business must be registered with the Hong Kong Companies Registry.